 Tightened muscle fibres can affect bone alignment and as the body adapts to the new posture, it can also affect your gait; therefore, it is crucial to be seen by a Sports Massage Specialist as soon as you feel a niggle.
 The removal of metabolites and lactic acid through massage, allow muscles to receive the crucial oxygen and nutrients important for daily living and growth.

-Chemical hormones are also induced and released during massage; Dopamine, is a feel good hormone also relating to normal brain functioning; Seratonin, enhances mood state; Oxytocin, is known as the love or hug hormone.
+Chemical hormones are also induced and released during massage; Dopamine, is a feel good hormone also relating to normal brain functioning; Seratonin, enhances mood state.
 Whereas the hormones Epinephrine, Norepinephrine and Cortisol, which are related to stress and immunal and digestive disruption are all reduced.

-Sports massages are not just, whatever your profession it is crucial to look after your physical and mental wellbeing in order to bring about your peak performance.
+Sports massages are not just for athletes, whatever your profession it is crucial to look after your physical and mental wellbeing in order to bring about your peak performance.

 Fine tune your body…After all it is a machine.